How The Beast Of Gévaudan Turned The Idyllic French Countryside Into A Place Of Unprecedented Slaughter

 For three years, the beast terrified villagers of this southern French region.
 And for three years, hunters came from far and wide to try and track it down.
 Even King Louis XV got involved.

-But although something was killed by 1767 that put an end to the attacks, the mystery of the Bête du Gévaudan endures.
+But although something was killed by the end of the 1760s that put an end to the attacks — attacks that killed more than 100 people — the mystery of the Bête du Gévaudan endures.
 Was it a mythical beast?
 A lion on the loose?
 Or simply a product of mass hysteria?

 Beast Of Gevaudan